Timpone della Motta: Excavation

 The first excavation of the Macchiabate necropolis was started in 1963 by Paola Zancani Montuoro.

-She delegated the excavation of the acropolis to Maria W. Stoop and the investigation of the lower terraces to Marianne Kleibrink from 1965 onwards.
-The excavations were stopped in 1969 because Montuoro participated in the excavations of Sybaris.
-In the 1970s illegal excavations took place on large scale on the southern slope of the Timpone della Motta.
+In the 1970s and 1980s illegal excavations took place on a large scale on the southern slope of the Timpone della Motta and in the necropolis.
 Many stolen artefacts were sold on the antiquities market to private collectors and museums.
 Eventually these were identified and most of them were returned to the Museo Nazionale Archeologico della Sibaritide, where the finds from Timpone della Motta are exhibited.

+Following a brief rescue excavation on the acropolis in 1986-7, excavations on the acropolis and terraces and surveys in the Macchiabate area continued from 1991 until 2008 by the Groningen Institute of Archaeology.